s0rc3r3r01/awscred/README.md

 awscred
 -------

+Forked From  mhart/awscred, removing dependency on ReadFile() to enable the library to be used in Browserify

 A small standalone library to resolve AWS credentials and region details using, in order: environment variables, INI files, and HTTP calls (either to EC2 metadata or ECS endpoints, depending on environment).
 Queues HTTP calls to